alan-turing-institute/learningmachines/doc/ethics/application.md

 Machine learning techniques are effective for building predictive models because they are good at identifying patterns in large datasets.
 However, the development of a model for complex real life problems often stops at the point of publication or proof of concept.

-Maintenance of predictive models is crucial for safe and effective long term use.
+The practice of maintenance of predictive models is crucial for safe and effective long term use.
 A model developed using retrospective data in the medical domain risks becoming obsolete as medical treatments advance.

 > Clinical data is highly dependent on the landscape of clinical practice as well as underlying population demographics and comorbidities, all of which vary over time.
 The complete utility of a healthcare model can be nearly impossible to ascertain unless one accounts for the inevitable effect of temporal dataset drift
 > <div style="text-align: right"> <i>[https://arxiv.org/pdf/1908.00690.pdf] </i></div>